 Do not hesitate to consult your veterinarian before your hike to determine if your dog is calm, mature and healthy enough to walk for long hours (don’t forget the car ride to the trails that can be stressful for him).

 As a dog owner, you know how difficult it is to find a trail where your pet is also welcome.
 Some of the most impressive trails and views are generally forbidden to animals.

 Fortunately, your four-legged companions are now allowed in several National Parks in the provinces of Quebec and Ontario.
 However, it’s always a good idea to check official websites beforehand to make sure.
 Also read the conditions and familiarize yourself with the rules for dogs before you go out.

-Hautes-Gorges-de-la-rivière-Malbaie National Park, Charlevoix
+Hautes-Gorges-de-la-rivière-Malbaie National Park, Charlevoix (Quebec)

 A must-see destination for international tourists, this park now welcomes dogs on most of its trails along the river and its rapids.
 Several lookouts are located there.